tronicboy1/ngx-visible-autofocus/projects/ngx-visible-autofocus/README.md

 This is a module for Angular to autofocus an element when it is visible in the DOM.

+## How this Package Differs from normal autofocus

+This package uses an Intersection Observer to detect if an element is visible before focussing it.

+This directive will always autofocus an element when it comes into view, making is useful for hidden inputs that come into view after the page is loaded.

+The directive also ensures that only one IntersectionObserver instance is created for all components with this directive, preventing extra usage of resources.

 # How to use this package

 ### Install the package with ng add.